van001/lesscode-fp/README.md

 - **$E(...)** for [applicative](https://github.com/van001/lesscode-fp#Applicative) composition.
 - **$3(...)** for [stream](https://github.com/van001/lesscode-fp#Stream) composition.

-So the only time you write a multi-parameter function is when you are composing it with $.

 ```
 // coconut machine will take List of coconuts, then slice the top & put a straw.
 // same as : coconutMachine = DropStraw .
 SliceFromTop